-To compare with existing self-supervised learning methods for ViTs, we adopt the ViT-S/16 as the backbone network.
-The DINO~\cite{caron2021emerging} is selected as our major baseline method.
-During pretraining, the model is trained by an AdamW~\cite{loshchilov2018decoupled} optimizer with the batch size of 512 on 8 GPUs and learning rate of 0.001.
-Following~\cite{caron2021emerging}, we apply the multi-crop training scheme where 2 global crops with the resolution of 224$\times$224 and 4 local crops with the resolution of 96$\times$96 are adopted.
-The global crops are cropped with a ratio between 0.35 and 1.0, and the local crops are cropped with a ratio between 0.05 and 0.35.
-The number of heads for modeling the pixel-level self-relation is set to 6 by default.
-The temperature terms for the pixel-level and channel-level self-relation are set to 0.5 and 0.1, respectively.
-The temperature terms are only applied to the momentum encoder to generate a sharper distribution, speeding up the encoder training.
-When sampling overlapping regions for pixel-level self-relation, the overlapping regions for global and local crops are set to 13$\times$13 and 6$\times$6, respectively.
-For performance comparison, we pre-train models on the ImageNet-1k~\cite{russakovsky2015imagenet} dataset.
-For ablation, the ImageNet-S$_{300}$ dataset~\cite{gao2021luss} is used to save training cost.
+Unless otherwise stated, we adopt the ViT-S/16 as the backbone network. \DINO is selected as our major baseline method.
+The model is trained by an AdamW~\cite{loshchilov2018decoupled} optimizer with a learning rate of 0.001 and a batch size of 512.
+We pre-train models for 100 epochs on the ImageNet-1K~\cite{russakovsky2015imagenet} dataset for performance comparison.
+For ablation, the ImageNet-S$_{300}$ dataset~\cite{gao2021luss} is used to save training costs.
+Following~\cite{caron2021emerging}, we apply the multi-crop training scheme where 2 global views with the resolution of 224$\times$224 and 4 local views with the resolution of 96$\times$96 are adopted.
+The global views are cropped with a ratio between 0.35 and 1.0.
+And the local views are cropped with a ratio between 0.05 and 0.35.
+For spatial self-relation, the $H_s$/$W_s$ of the operation $\mathbb{O}$ in \eqref{eq:self_relation_pixel} are set to 13/13 for global views and 6/6 for local views.
+The number of heads $M$ in spatial self-relation is set to 6 by default.
+The $t_p$ in~\eqref{eq:self_relation_pixel} and $t_c$ in ~\eqref{eq:self_relation_channel} are set to 0.5 and 0.1 for the encoder network.
+For the momentum encoder, we set the $t_p$ and $t_c$ to 1.0 and 1.0.
+The $\alpha$ and $\beta$ in~\eqref{eq:loss_sum} are set to 1.0 and 1.0, respectively.